-Hens stop laying in the winter when the nights draw in and there are fewer hours of daylight which reduces the number of eggs a hen lays over a year.
-Commercially, even a few less eggs per year can make a huge difference when you are housing 20’000 hens or more on a farm.
+Hens stop laying in the winter when the nights draw in, and there are fewer daylight hours, which reduces the number of eggs a hen lays over a year.
+Commercially, a few eggs more per year can make a huge difference when you are housing 20’000 hens or more on a farm.
 Hens will lay when the pituitary gland inside the eye produces a hormone that stimulates their ovaries to release eggs into the oviduct.
 This is nature’s way of ensuring that birds lay their eggs in the spring when their offspring will have the warmer summer months to grow up and when food is in plentiful supply.
 In order to keep a hen laying during its time in the battery, hens are kept under artificial lighting of typically 18 hours per day.

 Sometimes birds are de-beaked when they are young: this is done using a heat gun that takes the point off the top half of the beak to minimise the damage to other hens.

 On average, battery hens need to produce in excess of 320 eggs during their first laying year or 72 weeks of life.
-Feed intake, production and egg size are all monitored weekly and after 72 weeks or so, they are usually sold off to be used in pet food.
-It’s at this point that the re-homers can come in and buy the battery hens just before the majority get sold on, hopefully to end up being re-homed for a free range retirement.
+Feed intake, production and egg size are all monitored weekly, and after 72 weeks or so, they are usually sold off to be used in pet food.
+It’s at this point that the re-homers can come in and buy the battery hens just before the majority get sold on, hopefully, to end up being re-homed for a free-range retirement.